orbbec/OrbbecSDK_v2/examples/2.device.record/README.md

 ## Overview

-This example demonstrates how to use the SDK to record video/sensor stream data from an Orbbec camera and output a ROS bag file (.bag).
+This example demonstrates how to use the SDK to record video/sensor stream data and output a ROS bag file (.bag).

 ### Knowledge